Nanophotonic – Definition

 - Saturable absorbent

 The core concepts of nanophotonics emerged during the Phenomena in the mid-1990s to test the strength of nanotechnology in the Carter light.
-There are two main concepts in photonics.
+And also, There are two main concepts in photonics.

 - Discover and investigate the properties of light in the nanometric range